Do you have a genuine redundancy situation? This is not always an easy question to answer.

 Redundancy will generally arise from three principle changes to a business

 An employer should therefore take time to go through a process that ensures true consultation occurs.
-Employers often fall into the trap of first confirming a decision and only then carrying out what they believe to be a consultation process.
+Employers often fall into the trap of first confirming a decision and only then carrying out a consultation process.

 The procedure to be followed will depend on the type of redundancy and the numbers involved.

 1. Where there are less than 20 employees which an employer is proposing to make redundant they will need to consider:

 2. If an employer is proposing to make 20 or more employees redundant they must adhere to the collective consultation process.

 This is a highly regulated area and notoriously complex.
 The price for failure to adhere to the correct procedure is high (up to 13 weeks gross pay for each individual employee affected).
 However, collective consultation is not a replacement for individual employee consultation.
 Fairness to the individual is the requirement for a fair dismissal.

 We have extensive experience in dealing with all types of redundancy situations.
 We can guide you through each step of the process including attending on site to assist you and help explain the process to staff.